UnitexGramLab/unitex-governance/governance.md

 ###### Become a Coding Commiter

 The [documentation for developers](https://github.com//UnitexGramLab/unitex-doc-devel) is a good place to start getting familiar with the coding style and documentation guidelines.
 We invite contributors to share their feature development and patch idea through the [developer mailing list][devel] or the [users forum][forum].
-It is recommended to start with small patches and share your code early so the existing committers (see next section) can provide feedback and guidance.
+It is recommended to start with small patches and share your code early so the existing committers can provide feedback and guidance.

 ##### Non-Coding Commiter

 [Non-code contributions](https://modelviewculture.com/pieces/non-coding-contributors-in-open-source) ([Commiter]) are incredibly valuable and very welcome,  Here are some examples of simple ways to contribute:

 * Writing and maintaining the documentation (e.g. [tutorials][tutorials])
-* Participate in the community's activities.

 ###### Become a Non-Coding Commiter

-###### Become a Committer

-You need to start being a Unitex/GramLab Contributor and be then be nominated as a Committer.
-Unitex/GramLab committers select and elect new ones using the [Guidelines for assessing new candidates for committership][newcommitter] from the Apache Software Foundation.

 #### Unitex/GramLab Sponsor